Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9.

 You have mastered ranged weapons and can make shots that others find impossible.
-You gain the following benefits:

 * Attacking at long range doesn't impose disadvantage on your ranged weapon attack rolls.
 * Your ranged weapon attacks ignore half cover and three-quarters cover.